fp7-alien/OCF-TBAM/TBAM-Delegate/islandgeni3/README.md

   	</rspec>
 	```

-	If the reservation is allocated, the Delegate returns to the GENIv3 Handler both geni_allocated status and a RSpec containing the information of the allocated resource.
+	If the reservation is allocated, the Delegate returns to the GENIv3 Handler both the geni_allocated status and the RSpec containing the information of the allocated resource.
 If the allocation fails, the Delegate raises one of these GENIv3 standard errors:

 	- *BADARGS*: indicates a malformed RSpec.
-	- *ERROR*: the database contains at least two entry with same *slice_urn*.
+	- *ERROR*: the database contains at least two entries with the same *slice_urn*.
 This error should never happen, because the Resource Manager is in-charge of controlling the uniqueness of the *slice_urn*.
 	- *ALREADYEXISTS*: the error is triggered by either an already used *slice_urn* or an overbooking of the time-slot.
 	- *SERVERERROR*: the communication between TBAM Resource Manager and TBAM Agent has encountered a problem.

 - *provision(urns, client_cert, credentials, best_effort, end_time, geni_users)*: translates the provision to the Resource Manager *approve_aggregate* request.
-If the request is approved, the Delegate returns *geni_allocated* status, *geni_configuring* operational status and an RSpec equal the one of the *allocate* method.
+If the request is approved, the Delegate returns the *geni_allocated* status, the *geni_configuring* operational status and the RSpec equal the one of the *allocate* method.
 In case of errors the method will raise:
-	- *BADARGS, ERROR*: equals to the aforementioned.
+	- *BADARGS, ERROR*: indicates a malformed RSpec.
 	- *SEARCHFAILED*: a previous allocation having the same *slice_urn* is not found.
-	- *ALREADYEXISTS*: more allocation or approval exist with same *slice_urn*
+	- *ALREADYEXISTS*: another allocation or approval entry exists with same *slice_urn*

-- *delete(self, urns, client_cert, credentials, best_effort)*: translate the *delete* to the Resource Manager *delete_aggregate*.
+- *delete(self, urns, client_cert, credentials, best_effort)*: translates the *delete* from the Resource Manager *delete_aggregate*.
 It returns a *geni_unallocated* status or it throws:
 	- *BADARGS, ERROR*, *ALREADYEXISTS*: equals to the *provision* errors.
 	- *SEARCHFAILED*: a previous allocation or approval having the same *slice_urn* is not found.